mstoetti/SCA_assisted_recon_UOV/README.md

-# Title of paper
+# Separating Oil and Vinegar with a Single Trace

-This repository contains auxiliary material for the paper ["Title of paper"](link to paper) which was accepted to [name of conference](link to conference).
+This repository contains auxiliary material for the paper: **"Separating Oil and Vinegar with a Single Trace :
+Side-Channel Assisted Reconciliation Attack on UOV"**.

 # Overview